Metallica Tour 2017: North American Leg, Dates, Ticket Sale Details Confirmed

 Metallica has announced the North American leg of its 2017 Worldwide Tour.
 The band will be performing across the United States and Canada starting in May to support their latest album, Hardwired… to Self-Destruct.

-The Metallica 2017 tour will run for 25 days, kicking off on May 10 in Baltimore, Maryland at the M&T Bank Stadium and concluding on Aug.
+The Metallica 2017 tour will run for 25 days, kicking off on May 10 in Baltimore, Maryland, at the M&T Bank Stadium and concluding on Aug.
 16 at Commonwealth Stadium in Edmonton, Alberta.
 Metallica will get support from bands Sevenfold, Gojira and Volbeat.

 For most dates of the Metallica 2017 tour, Sevenfold and Volbeat will do the opening while Gojira will join the concert in August.